Gen711/Fall2015/labs/getting_started.md

 -

 >the `ls` command lists the files and folders present in your current directory.
-Try `ls -lt` and `ls -lth`. *What is the difference between these commands?* Try typing `man ls` to learn about all the different flags.
+Try `ls -lt` and `ls -lth`. *What is the difference between these commands?*

 	ls -l